 The product is simple, but the process is challenging.

-Try it – and don’t expect it to be fast or easy.
+Try it – and don’t expect presenting complex information to be fast or easy.
 We work with clients every day to first form solutions to complex problems, then spend weeks or even months battle-testing and distilling those rich ideas into graceful, simple, clear communications, most often in PowerPoint.
 When done well, these decks can be the engine that allows a great idea to hit the pavement running.